pragmalang/pragma/README.md

 >```

 ## Documentation
-The user documentation lives in `/docs` and is built using [mdbook](https://github.com/rust-lang/mdBook).
+The user documentation lives in `website/docs` and is built using Docusaurus 2.
 It's hosted on http://docs.pragmalang.com.

 # License